-- Since the 2020 edition, according to PEFA accounting, oil shale gases are split in two parts, which are coke oven gas and gas works gas.
-This applies from the data year 2015. - Fuels reported as coke oven gas and gas works gas are the gaseous by-products of oil shale liquefaction, also known as oil shale gas.
-Inputs of oil shale to "gas works", "coke ovens" and for "coal liquefaction plants", while reported separately, combined, are the inputs for retorting in liquefaction plants. - In 2019, the production and consumption of oil shale decreased significantly.
-This was due to two factors: CO2 and Russian electricity prices made the power generation from this fuel less accessible to the market; and at the same time Estonia was developing a strategy to reduce the direct burning of oil shale into electricity. - In the 2013 edition, data for oil shale production for the period 1991 to 1997 were revised to match Estonian GHG National Inventory values.
-Consumption data remained unchanged. - Data for Estonia are available starting in 1990.
+Fuels reported as coke oven gas and gas works gas are the gaseous by-products of oil shale liquefaction.
+Shale oil production has two technologies: solid heat carrier (SHC) and gas generators (GG).
+SHC output byproduct (in addition to oil shale) is semi-coke oven gas, which is categorized under coke oven gas.
+The GG byproducts (in addition to oil shale, fenols) are generator gas, which is categorized under gas work gas and semi-coke, which is categorized under coke oven coke.
+Inputs of oil shale to "gas works", "coke ovens" and for "coal liquefaction plants", while reported separately, combined, are the inputs for retorting in liquefaction plants.
+These definitions and classification were applied to all the time series, back to 1990, in the 2022 edition.

+In 2019, the production and consumption of oil shale decreased significantly.
+This was due to two factors: CO2 and Russian electricity prices made the power generation from this fuel less accessible to the market; and at the same time Estonia was developing a strategy to reduce the direct burning of oil shale into electricity.

+In the 2013 edition, data for oil shale production for the period 1991 to 1997 were revised to match Estonian GHG National Inventory values.
+Consumption data remained unchanged.

+Data for Estonia are available starting in 1990.
 Prior to that, they are included in Former Soviet Union in World Energy Statistics.

-• Indigenous production of peat products stopped in 2017.
+Indigenous production of peat products stopped in 2017.